Mapping the Connectome Dynamics of Trauma Psychopathology

 -

 WP2: Conduct a longitudinal study of the effects of trauma exposure.
-This will delineate long-term trajectories of stress-related symptoms and corresponding connectome dynamics.
+It will delineate long-term trajectories of stress-related symptoms and corresponding connectome dynamics.
 Building on already collected data from 579 veterans who were followed over four years, starting with a pre-exposure baseline, we will add two new data points at 7- and 9-year post-exposure to reveal long-term adaptation patterns.

 -